 Rewarding good drivers could also be a way to foster better behaviors within a company.
 Good drivers could be presented with certificates, pins, or other nominal gifts at team, or national, meetings to recognize them for a job well done.

-Lastly, implementing a telematics system within a fleet could yield a two-pronged benefit of improving safety and also reduce fuel costs.
+Lastly, implementing a telematics system within a fleet could yield a two-pronged benefit of improving safety and also reducing fuel costs.

 A telematics tool can provide data on whether a driver is driving safely or idling too often.